Hi-Rez/Satin/README.md

 Satin is a 3D graphics framework (inspired by threejs) that helps designers and developers work with Apple's Metal API.
 Satin provides helpful classes for creating meshes, materials, buffers, uniforms, geometries, pipelines (shaders), compute kernels, and more.
 Satin's API is rapidly evolving so its best to stick to a tagged version or git commit when using it in production.

 Satin makes simple graphics tasks fun and easy to accomplish quickly and complex graphics tasks easier to accomplish without having to write tons of boilerplate code.
 It does this by providing structure, opinions, and tons of helpful abstractions on Metal to help you get up and rendering / coding in a few minutes.
 Satin is mostly Swift based, however when performing expensive CPU operations, Satin uses SatinCore, which is written in C (for tasks like geometry generation, triangulation, bounds & computational geometry calculations, and more) to make sure things are as fast as possible.
 That being said, if you are looking for the most performant way to render things with Metal, please check out [Metal-cpp](https://developer.apple.com/metal/cpp/) or Metal directly via Objective-C.

-# Sponsors :warning:

-Satin is in need of financial support from sponsors.
-If Satin is not publicly funded (~5k/month) by Summer 2023 the public project will be archived and will not receive any updates, bug fixes or support.

-A new private repository will be created and will only be accessible to paid clients / sponsors moving forward.
-This private repository will receive updates and new features as needed or when funded / requested by paid patrons.
+<strong>Satin is no longer in active development.<strong>

 # Examples :sparkles: